wookey-project/wookeypedia/sphinx/source/tataouine/internals.rst

 ---------------------------------------------

 The configuration generated (through menuconfig) is hosted in the .config file.
-This file is sourced and its variables are cleaned by the ./Makefile.conf file.
+This file is sourced and its variables are cleaned by the ./m_config.mk file.
 This Makefile also creates a minimal configuration to support some targets when no .config file exists.
 This file can be hosted from any Makefile in the project while the variable PROJ\_FILES exists and targets the project root directory.

-Some targets are common to all apps (clean, distclean, all etc.) and are therefore hosted in the root Makefile.gen (for generic) file.
+Some targets are common to all apps (clean, distclean, all etc.) and are therefore hosted in the root m_generic.mk (for generic) file.
 This file can be hosted from any Makefile in the project while the variable PROJ\_FILES exists and targets the project root directory.

 The pretty-printing build system